krussll/howtoplaysport/_posts/best-lawn-bowl-grips.md

 ### Comfort

+## FAQs

-## What is the proper way to hold a lawn bowl?
+### What is the proper way to hold a lawn bowl?

+There is no "proper" way to hold a bowl.
+There are 3 common techniques - the claw, cradle and scoop grips - but which one you choose is down to the bowler's personal preference.

-## What is the best grip for a lawn bowl?
+### What is the best grip for a lawn bowl?

+The Scoop grip is the best way to grip a lawn bowl.
+The fingers and thumb are placed along the running surface and in the grips on the shoulder of the bowl.
+This alongside the palm being used to hold the bowl means it offers the best control, whilst also allowing the fingers to have a feel for the release.